-Coursework assessment is based on a contribution from weekly homework and other exercises, plus contributions from each of two tests to be held during the term.
+Coursework assessment is based on a contribution from weekly homework and other exercises.
 The final examination is of 2 h 30 min duration.

 Students must achieve an overall mark of at least 40% in order to pass this module.

 Resits : student who fail the module at the first-attempt are required to undertake a synoptic reassessment consisting of a 2 h 30 min examination.